how to get rid of period pains

 Celery: Apigenin, apiin, flavonoids and limonene and selenin formed in celery seeds are sedative and antispasmodic.
 Effects which are clinically approved.

-Due to its soothing and anti-inflammatory effects of its constituents, Menstrugole is effective in reducing menstrual pain through its effect on smooth muscle contraction.
+Due to the soothing and anti-inflammatory effects of its constituents, Menstrugole is effective in reducing menstrual pain through its effect on smooth muscle contraction.
 In Iran, the drug is used to induce menstruation and to decrease lumbar and cramping pain.
 One study showed that it can even diminish postpartum pain.

 A study published in 2018, Effect of Menstrugole on primary dysmenorrhea: a randomized clinical trial, conducted by Fatemeh Shobeiri from Hamadan University of Medical Sciences, Hamadan, Iran, showed that 500 mg of dried extracts of celery, saffron and anise (taken as Menstrugole capsules) decreased pain severity in young females and can be considered by health care providers for the treatment of primary dysmenorrhea.